usnistgov/nist-mud/README.md

 #### Configure the emulation VM ####

+You will need an emulation Linux Virtual machine that runs mininet.

 In order for DNS to work on mininet hosts you should not be using local caching.
 Edit /etc/NetworkManager/NetworkManager.conf and comment out.

 We will start our own dnsmasq for testing.

         #dns=dnsmasq